 Semiconductor and Microelectronic Devices

-Integrated Circuit & System Design, Electronic Design Automation
+Integrated Circuit and System Design, Electronic Design Automation

 Electronics Packaging, Heterogeneous Integration, and Thermal Management